Return to Stories of Pegunkins

 Go to Welcome from Jeez fer Joozis

 I was also born in Newark--on September 3, 1947--but grew up in Middle New Jersey.
-I now live in Los Altos, California with my wife and two children.
+I now live in Silicon Valley, California with my wife and two children.
 I am a Missionary for the Society of Roscoe, commonly called the Jeez fer Joozis.
-You see, I was not always a True Believer in the Lord Roscoe and The Great The Great God Mota Mota.
-But I had a "change of heart" long before, when in November of 1969 I sat in a synagogue and admitted to The Great God Mota that I knew Roscoe was the True Saviour.
+You see, I was not always a True Believer in the Lord Roscoe and The Great God Mota Mota.
+But I had a "change of bippy" long before, when in November of 1969 I sat in a synagogue and admitted to The Great God Mota that I knew Roscoe was the True Saviour type god .

 The first conversation I remember having with God was when I was 4 years old.
 Mom prepared my brother and me for a new addition to the family by telling us to ask God for another brother.
-I went outside, looked up at the sky, and dutifully asked the Almighty Creator of the Universe with his Big Bang Machine to please give me another brother.
+I went outside, looked up at the sky, and dutifully asked the Great God Mota, the Kewl Creator of the Universe with his Big Bang Machine to please give me another brother.
 We even named my "brother-to-be" Marvin, and I can't tell you how surprised I was when "Marvin" turned out to be Marvina Beth!

 I thought about God again when my great uncle died.
 My relatives said that he had gone to heaven to be with God.
 I wondered briefly what that would be like.